Book Appointment Now

 | Clínica Shaio | ICONTEC | Trauma, Reconstruction | 96% |

-Notice that success rates cluster between 96-98%—these aren’t marketing claims but documented outcomes tracked through international accreditation systems.
+Notice that success rates cluster between 96-98%.
+These are not marketing claims but documented outcomes tracked through international accreditation systems.
 JCI certification means these hospitals meet the same rigorous standards as top American medical centers, while ICONTEC represents Colombia’s national quality standards.
 Your choice between them often comes down to which specialty aligns with your specific procedure and which location fits your recovery plans.

 Which Are the Top Centers in Medellín?